Judge orders search shakeup in Google monopoly case, but keeps hands off Chrome and default deals

 In hearings earlier this year, Apple warned the judge that banning the contracts would deprive the company of money that it funnels into its own innovative research.
 The Cupertino, California, company also cautioned that the ban could have the unintended consequence of making Google even more powerful by pocketing the money it had been spending on deals while most consumers will still end up flocking to Google’s search engine anyway.

-Others, such as the owners of the Firefox search engine, asserted that losing the Google contracts would threaten their future survival by depriving them of essential revenue.
+Others, such as the owners of the Firefox web browser, asserted that losing the Google contracts would threaten their future survival by depriving them of essential revenue.

 Apple's shares rose 3% in extended trading after the ruling came out.